-Now you can see why we are in LOVE with our Happy Skin by Lisa Curry™ REVIVE Antioxidant Hydrating Cream.
+Now you can see why we are in LOVE with our Happy Skin by Lisa Curry™ REVIVE Antioxidant Hydrating Face Cream.
 It covers all aspects of skin nourishment, anti-ageing and rejuvenation for the ultimate glow.
 Our ingredients are scientifically backed and formulated so you’ll get the best results.
-Our REVIVE Hydrating Cream is suitable for all skin types including those looking to support ageing, wrinkles, hydration, inflammation, radiance and collagen production.
+Our REVIVE Hydrating Face Cream is suitable for all skin types including those looking to support ageing, wrinkles, hydration, inflammation, radiance and collagen production.

 How to Use

 Apply 1-2 pumps of the face cream around eyes, face, neck and décolletage.
 Warmth, tingling and flushing may be experienced with skins not used to high actives.